 Nappies for pottying

-A simple and cheap option is a nappy belt and cloth, or you might want to consider a system like Born Ready’s Flaparaps, which are specially designed for regular pottying.
-Flaparaps catch one output, whilst being waterproof and ergonomically fitted.
-Other options include Petit Lulu’s “minimal nappy” or this drop flap cover from Mokoshop and coming soon – a drop flap nappy from Little Bunny Bear.
+A simple and cheap option is a nappy belt and cloth, adding a drop flap cover if you’re crafty.
+There are also Born Ready’s Flaparaps, which catch one output whilst being waterproof and ergonomically fitted.
+Other options include Petit Lulu’s “minimal nappy” or this drop flap cover from Mokoshop.

 2. Understand the impact of constant nappy use: